-VPS accounts can have their own IP address so badly behaved accounts on the same server do not affect the reputation of other VPS accounts.
+VPS accounts can have their own IP address so badly behaved accounts on the same server do not necessarily affect the reputation of other VPS accounts.

 VPS can be set up to scale as needed such as coping with unexpected traffic spikes.

 With VPS accounts, the client is usually responsible for operating system installation and maintenance so this is not a good option for beginners.
-For an additional fee, a managed VPS option may be available where the hosting provider installs and maintains the software.
+For an additional fee, a managed VPS option may be available where the hosting provider installs and maintains the server software.

 Dedicated hosting is generally a more expensive option than a VPS and is suitable for larger businesses that need full control over the server, who have high security requirements or who need the performance to handle high traffic websites.